Hey team, hope everyone is having a great summer so far!

 4DX Testing

 It’s heartworm season now here in Ontario, which means the staff at PAH are busy running 4DX snap tests on many of our canine patients.
-This blood test looks for four diseases commonly obtained during the summer from mosquitoes and ticks: heartworm disease, Lyme disease, Ehrlichiosis, and Dog saphenous vein Anaplasmosis.
+This blood test looks for four diseases commonly obtained during the summer from mosquitoes and ticks: heartworm disease, Lyme disease, Ehrlichiosis, and Anaplasmosis.
 The last two diseases are rarely seen here in Canada, but dogs who have been to the Southern United States will sometimes turn up positive.
 We like to run 4DX tests to make sure that dogs are free of heartworm disease before we put them on preventive medications for the summer, because some of these medications are not safe in heartworm positive dogs.
 It is also just generally a good idea to test for these diseases every few years because they can be dangerous to our dogs’ health!

 (Photo on the right shows the saphenous vein which is on the hind leg and is one of the sites we use for blood collection in dogs and cats - it’s on the inside of the leg in cats!)